hyssostech/sketch-thru-plan-sdk-js/samples/typescript/connector-plugin/README.md

 # STP Plugin: Websockets connector

 The Sketch-thru-Plan (STP) recognizer requires a connector configuration during initialization.
-This connection is used by the recognizer to send and receive messages/events to/from STP (see the [quicktstarts](../../quickstart) ).
+This connection is used by the recognizer to send and receive messages/events to/from STP (see the [quicktstarts](../../quickstart)).

+The services of the connector are mostly used by the SDK code itself, with the functionality described here mostly hidden from client applications.
+These details are important for developers that are creating their own connectors, for example to some message queuing mechanism their system uses, behind which STP operates.

 The STP recognizer expects connection services to comply with the `IStpConnector` interface: